mitre/microsoft-sql-server-2014-instance-stig-baseline/README.md

 # microsoft-sql-server-2014-instance-stig-baseline

-InSpec profile to validate the secure configuration of Microsoft SQL Server 2014 Instance, against [DISA](https://iase.disa.mil/stigs/)'s Microsoft SQL Server 2014 Instance Security Technical Implementation Guide (STIG) Version 1, Release 9.
+InSpec profile to validate the secure configuration of Microsoft SQL Server 2014 *Instance, against [DISA](https://iase.disa.mil/stigs/)'s Microsoft SQL Server 2014 Instance Security Technical Implementation Guide (STIG) Version 1, Release 9.

+\* In the Microsoft SQL Server domain, an `instance` is one installed, operational copy of the DBMS software.
+Although multiple SQL Server instances can coexist on a Windows server, it is customary in a production environment for a single instance to be deployed on a dedicated server.

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.